open-policy-agent/gatekeeper/website/docs/gator.md

 - violations: no
 ```

+Assertions contain the following fields, acting as conditions for each assertion
+to check.

 - `violations` is either "yes", "no", or a non-negative integer.
-If "yes", at
-  least one violation must otherwise match the assertion.
-If "no", then no
+  - If "yes", at least one violation must otherwise match the assertion.
-  violation messages must otherwise match the assertion.
-If a nonnegative
+  - If "no", then no violation messages must otherwise match the assertion.
-  integer, then exactly that many violations must match.
+  - If a nonnegative integer, then exactly that many violations must match.
     Defaults to "yes".
 - `message` matches violations containing the exact string specified. `message`
   is case-sensitive.
-If not specified or explicitly set to empty string, matches
+If not specified or explicitly set to empty string, all
-  all violations.
+  messages returned by the Constraint are considered matching.

 A Case may specify multiple assertions.
 For example: